Put Your App Online With OpenShift

 Refresh the app in your browser to see the result.

-COACH: Talk about Git remotes.
+Talk about Git remotes.

 Congratulations - your Rails application is now online for the whole world to admire.
 The following sections explain optional further steps you can take to improve and share your app.